What Is the IB Programme?

 The IB aims to develop students who are:

-Ready to Excel in the IB Programme?
+Ready to Succeed in the IB Programme?